fancompute/workshop-invdesign/README.md

 # Optical Inverse Design with Automatic Differentiation

 This repository contains the code and notebooks for the workshop on the inverse design of optical devices with automatic differentiation.
-Below is the animation of such an optimization applied to an optical splitter.
+Below is the animation of such an optimization applied to an optical wavelength multiplexer.

 ![](img/optimization.gif)